 Abstract:

 Continuous glucose monitoring (CGM) is an essential part of diabetes care.
 Real-time CGM data are beneficial to patients for daily glucose management, and aggregate summary statistics of CGM measures are valuable to direct insulin dosing and as a tool for researchers in clinical trials.
 Yet, the various commercial systems still report CGM data in disparate, non-standard ways.
 Accordingly, there is a need for a standardized, free, open-source approach to CGM data management and analysis.
-Functions were developed in the free programming language R to provide a rapid, easy, and consistent methodology for CGM data management and analysis.
-Summary variables calculated by our package compare well to those generated by various CGM software, and our functions provide a more comprehensive list of summary measures available to clinicians and researchers.
+A package titled cgmanalysis was developed in the free programming language R to provide a rapid, easy, and consistent methodology for CGM data management, summary measure calculation, and descriptive analysis.
+Variables calculated by our package compare well to those generated by various CGM software, and our functions provide a more comprehensive list of summary measures available to clinicians and researchers.
 Consistent handling of CGM data using our R package may facilitate collaboration between research groups and contribute to a better understanding of free-living glucose patterns.

 Introduction